 Figure 2.
 Schematic representation of an IgG antibody.
 The enlargement shows the variable domain of the light chain (LV) consisting of three CDR loops and framework region.

-Because antibodies’ complementary-determining regions (CDRs) are highly variable, it can prove difficult to identify their exact amino acid sequence.
+Because antibodies’ CDRs are highly variable, it can prove difficult to identify their exact amino acid sequence.
 Essentially, CDRs are novel protein sequences.
-Routine identification of proteins is often executed via genomics and proteomics methodologies that require database searches – since antibodies sequences are rarely found in databases, more advanced techniques are required.
+Routine identification of proteins is often executed via genomics and proteomics methodologies that require database searches.
+Since antibody sequences are rarely found in databases, more advanced techniques are required.

-This article will review the advantages of using de novo protein sequencing to identify CDRs by sequence as well as depict, in a specific research case study, how researchers used this method to accomplish successful and accurate identification of CDRs.
+This article will review the advantages of using de novo protein sequencing to identify CDRs by sequence, as well as depict, in a specific research case study, how researchers used this method to successfully accomplish the accurate identification of CDRs.
 Furthermore, this article will provide further resources to help those studying proteins to enhance their workflows with next generation protein sequencing.

 De novo protein sequencing is a well-established procedure that relies on mass spectrometry to sequence proteins – the technique is well described in our previous report and has been advanced significantly in the last 5 years.
 This technique is advantageous as it does not require information on the amino acid sequence of peptides to be already known, circumventing limitations of methods that rely on protein sequence databases.

 De novo protein sequencing produces results directly from mass spectrometry data which makes it especially useful for identifying highly variable CDR’s sequences.
 This type of sequencing can accurately identify each amino acid in each position.
 That being said, the technique naturally generates the entire antibody sequence.
 Therefore, overlapping peptide amino acid sequences from the CDRs provide multiple confirmations of each amino acid position in the CDR, and also orient the CDR sequence within the complete antibody sequence.